Jan Peerce: Family life

 Jan Peerce was born Jacob Pincus Perelmuth (though his Hebrew gravestone gives his first name as יהושע, or Joshua, not Jacob), to a Jewish family.
 His parents, Levi (anglicized to Louis) and Henya Perelmuth, came from the village of Horodetz, formerly in Poland, now Belarus.
 Their first child, a daughter, died in an epidemic.
 In 1903 they emigrated to America along with their second child, a boy named Mottel.
 A year later, on June 3, 1904, their third child, Jacob Pincus, was born in a cold water flat on the Lower East Side of Manhattan, New York.
 He was nicknamed "Pinky" by his neighborhood friends.
 When he was three years old, his older brother Mottel was killed in an accident as the boy hitched a ride on an ice wagon.
 Jacob attended DeWitt Clinton High School and Columbia University.
 At his mother's urging he took violin lessons, and gave public performances, including dance band work as Jack "Pinky" Pearl.
 Sometimes he also sang and it was soon discovered he was an exceptional lyric tenor.

-Peerce became the brother-in-law of fellow American tenor Richard Tucker when Sara Perelmuth, Peerce’s only sister, married Tucker, who was then a part-time cantor, in 1936.
+Peerce became the brother-in-law of fellow American tenor Richard Tucker when Sara Perelmuth, Peerce’s only surviving sister, married Tucker, who was then a part-time cantor, in 1936.
+While Peerce introduced Tucker to vocal coaches, and Tucker and Sara were living with Peerce's parents when Peerce made his debut with "The Met", Peerce tried to discourage Tucker's operatic ambitions.
+Ultimately their operatic competition led to familial estrangement lasting until Tucker's untimely death in 1975.

 Jan remained on the Lower East Side until his 1930 marriage to Alice Kalmanovitz (1907–1994), a childhood friend to whom he was married for 54 years, until his death.
 He died at his home in New Rochelle, New York on December 15, 1984 at the age of 80.
 Peerce is interred at Mount Eden Cemetery in Valhalla, Westchester County.